 Note: This table reports descriptive statistics for the sample of individuals on January 2017 before dropping observations for individuals who were not on claim or who had already worked while on claim on 31 January 2017.
 Columns (1), (2), (3) and (4) report the means of individual characteristics for the treatment, the control and the super control sub-samples, respectively.
-Columns (5)-(7) report the p-values for the difference between assigned to treatment (T) and assigned to control (C) (column 5), the difference between assigned to treatment (T) and for the joint significance of assignment status (T, C and SC).
+Columns (5)-(7) report the p-values for the difference between assigned to treatment (T) and assigned to control (C) (column 5), the difference between assigned to treatment (T) and non assigned (C + SC), and for the joint significance of assignment status (T, C) and (C)0.
 See Table 2 for the definition of each covariate.